top of page

 One of the three glass designs Toni Zuccheri created for Venini, corteccia or bark glass was impressed with a pattern resembling the gnarled surface of tree bark.
 Not only was the abstract pattern visualy interesting, but it also served to hide the lightbulbs and to a greater extent, it diffused the direct light the bulbs emitted.
 Corteccia was usually found on tubular- or ribbon-shaped glass, so the pieces would resemble branches or strips of bark.
 What's special about the corteccia glass in this chandelier is that the glass pieces are tile-shaped and thicker than the tube or ribbon glass usually used.
 The thicker glass results in a more deeply impressed pattern with greater diffusing ability.

 Venfield currently has three of these five-tiered corteccia glass chandeliers with white powder-coated steel frames.
 Each has 10 sockets and fits E26 torpedo-shaped bulbs.
 They are currently on display in our NYC showroom.
-Priced and sold individually.
+Only x1 Available

 SKU: VL0109